Dhivyakanth/admin-fabric-chatbot/README.md

 Try asking these questions to explore the sales analytics:

+### 🎭 Festival Fabric Intelligence
+- "What fabrics should we stock for Diwali?"
+- "Suggest fabrics for Valentine's Day"
+- "Recommend profitable fabrics for Holi"
+- "Which fabrics performed best during last Christmas?"
+- "Show me festival trends for Raksha Bandhan"

 ### 📈 Sales Analysis
 - "What is the most sold weave type?"
 - "Show me sales trends for the past 6 months"